 As Ricki started hitting some fast speed endurance and fartlek sessions, the three races he wanted to compete over were approaching.
 He managed 11th, 1st and 2nd respectively, taking two podium finishes for the first ever time and also two huge personal bests.

-The Nationals this year was a distance over 5000m.
+The Nationals of the 2019 Hill Climb season this year was a distance over 5000m.
 The British Hill Climb championships is not like Athletics where you can choose your distance.
 You have to enter the distance that is given that year.
 Hopefully one day, when they have enough support, they will provide a short and steep race in the morning, and a long and gradual climb in the early afternoon.

 Previous Hill Climb Champions – The Statistics – As you can see from the data to the left, the winner of the longer race (predominately aerobic) is exceptionally light, whereas the winners of the shorter climbs (predominately anaerobic) are ever so slightly heavier, thus more powerful.